mkbrechtel/patterns/docs/development/design/ddd-reference.md

 **Model information about activity in the domain as a series of discrete events.
 Represent** **each event as a domain object.
 These are distinct from system events that reflect activity** **within the software itself, although often a system event is associated with a domain** **event, either as part of a response to the domain event or as a way of carrying information** **about the domain event into the system. **

-**A domain event is a full-­‐fledged part of the domain model, a representation of something** **that happened in the domain.
+**A domain event is a full-fledged part of the domain model, a representation of something** **that happened in the domain.
 Ignore irrelevant domain activity while making explicit the** **events that the domain experts want to track or be notified of, or which are associated** **with state change in the other model objects. * ***

 In a distributed system, the state of an entity can be inferred from the domain events currently known to a particular node, allowing a coherent model in the absence of full information about the system as a whole.